Lost in translation: Exposing hidden compiler optimization opportunities: Benchmark Evaluation

 \Cref{fig:demo_figure} demonstrates the effect of each optimization configuration, exercised by our exploitation technique, on the two resources (execution time and code size), for the \emph{consumer-jpeg-c-src-jchuff-9-1} benchmark on the i5-6300U processor.
 Similar figures were obtained for all the 42 benchmarks and for both of the processors.
-As in \Cref{fig:all_results_graphs}, a negative percentage represents a reduction (thus, an improvement) in the usage of the given resource compared to the one achieved by standard -O3 optimization.
-The horizontal axis of the figures shows the flag at which compilation stopped together with the total number of flags included up to that point.~This represents an optimization configuration that is a subsequence of the -O3 optimization sequence.
-For example, the best optimization configuration for performance for the benchmark in \Cref{fig:demo_figure} is achieved when the compilation stops at flag number 9, \emph{sroa}.
-This means that the optimization configuration includes the first nine flags of the -O3 configuration with their original ordering preserved.~The optimization configurations include both transformations and analyses passes.~The \mbox{\emph{-O0-custom}} configuration is the split version of the -O0 optimization level where the compilation is explicitly decomposed into the front-end, common optimizer and back-end, as described in \Cref{sec:comp_and_analysis}.~Its results are compared to the ones with the normal -O0 compilation, to ensure that the decomposition of the compilation did not introduce any significant variation in benchmark performance.
+As in \Cref{fig:all_results_graphs}, a negative percentage represents a reduction (thus, an improvement) in the usage of the given resource compared to the one achieved by standard \mbox{-O3} optimization.
+The horizontal axis of the figures shows the flag at which compilation stopped together with the total number of flags included up to that point.
+This represents an optimization configuration that is a prefix of the -O3 optimization sequence.
+For example, the best optimization configuration for performance for the benchmark in \Cref{fig:demo_figure} is achieved when the compilation stops at flag number 9, \emph{sroa} (static replacement of aggregates).
+This means that the optimization configuration includes the first nine flags of the -O3 configuration with their original ordering preserved.
+The optimization configurations include both transformations and analyses passes.
+The \mbox{\emph{-O0-custom}} configuration is the split version of the -O0 optimization level where the compilation is explicitly decomposed into the front-end, common optimizer and back-end, as described in \Cref{sec:comp_and_analysis}.
+Its results are not equivalent to the normal -O0 compilation, since the back-end is driven by the -O3 optimization level.